contentstack/contentstack-nextjs-ssg-starter-app/README.md

 About Contentstack: Contentstack is a headless CMS with an API-first approach that puts content at the centre.
 It is designed to simplify the process of publication by separating code from content.

-About this project: Next.js is a minimalistic framework for server-rendered React applications.This guide will help you create a starter website built on top of Next.js with minimal steps.
+About this project: Next.js SSG is a minimalistic framework for server-rendered static page React applications.This guide will help you create a starter website built on top of Next.js with minimal steps.